coleifer/peewee/docs/peewee/playhouse.rst

 Transactions
 ^^^^^^^^^^^^

-SqliteQueueDatabase may be useful for simple applications that need to read and write to a single Sqlite database from multiple threads, and do not require complex multi-statement transactional semantics.

-The latter point is extremely important.
 Because all queries are serialized and executed by a single worker thread, it is possible for transactional SQL from separate threads to be executed out-of-order.
 In the example below, the transaction started by thread "B" is rolled back by thread "A" (with bad consequences!):

 * Thread A: UPDATE transplants SET organ='liver', ...;
 * Thread B: BEGIN TRANSACTION;
 * Thread B: UPDATE life_support_system SET timer += 60 ...;
 * Thread A: ROLLBACK; -- Oh no....

-Because of the potential for queries from separate transactions to be interleaved, the :py:meth:`~SqliteQueueDatabase.transaction` and :py:meth:`~SqliteQueueDatabase.atomic` methods behave differently on :py:class:`SqliteQueueDatabase`.
+Since there is a potential for queries from separate transactions to be interleaved, the :py:meth:`~SqliteQueueDatabase.transaction` and :py:meth:`~SqliteQueueDatabase.atomic` methods behave differently on :py:class:`SqliteQueueDatabase`.
 These methods will store up all write queries